DigitalPasts/DigitalPasts.github.io/docs/MAPA.md

 ### Acknowledgments

-We would like to thank Ariel M. Bagg, Michael Jursa, Ran Zadok, Francis Joannès, and the team at [Achemenet](http://www.achemenet.com/) for providing us with text summaries and transliterations of texts from the relevant periods.
+We would like to thank Ariel M. Bagg, Michael Jursa, Ran Zadok, Francis Joannès, and the team at <a href="http://www.achemenet.com/" target="_blank">Achemenet</a> for providing us with text summaries and transliterations of texts from the relevant periods.

-We would also like to extend our appreciation to our partners at [Pelagios](https://pelagios.org/), especially Elton Barker, Gethin Rees, and Simon Rainer, for their constant support and technical consultation.
+We would also like to extend our appreciation to our partners at <a href="https://pelagios.org/" target="_blank">Pelagios Network</a>, especially Elton Barker, Gethin Rees, and Simon Rainer, for their constant support and technical consultation.

-Lastly, thanks to Karl Grossner from the [World Historical Gazetteer](http://whgazetteer.org/), who assisted us with conforming to the JSON-LD based Linked Places format.
+Lastly, thanks to Karl Grossner from the <a href="http://whgazetteer.org/" target="_blank">World Historical Gazetteer</a>, who assisted us with conforming to the JSON-LD based Linked Places format.

 ### Bibliography